ahmedrachid/audio-semantic-search/README.md

 ### Step 2: Generate Embeddings

-1. Use the Jupyter Notebook to download the dataset and generate embeddings into Greenplum.
+1. Use the `Audio_Semantic_Search.ipynb` Notebook to download the dataset and generate embeddings into Greenplum.
 2. Install the required Python packages listed in `requirements.txt`.

 ### Step 3: Build Docker Image